Meet Emily Bargeron, the designer of Mamie Ruth, a modern bohemian clothing line you’ll want to play dress-up in for days or for life.

 I always travel with a duffle, a backpack, and a fanny pack.

 Soft bags are able to be squished into tight places easily and prevent the dreaded “it doesn’t fit” scenario.

-I always pack a backpack for essential pieces that are needed for day trips and a fanny pack to keep all the
+I always pack a backpack for essential pieces that are needed for day trips and a fanny pack to keep all the ultra-important items safe.

 How do you transition a piece into several looks?